+Why monitor polar bear monitoring and research?
 Some members of northern communities, management agencies, and scientists have raised concerns about the possible impacts of polar bear research and monitoring (Dyck et al. 2007, Cattet et al. 2008).
-Specifically, concerns surround the lethal and sub-lethal effects of handling on polar bears, the number of bears being handled, and the possible effects of wearing a collar or other devices (e.g., impact on a bear's ability to hunt seals, disturbance by helicopters while bears are hunting or mating, and wastage of polar bear meat when people do not want to consume harvested bears that have been drugged before harvest).
-In some communities, the capture of any polar bears is considered inappropriate.
-The frequency of captures and numbers of bears caught within a population as well as specific procedures employed when bears are captured also are sometimes issues (Inuit Tapiriit Kanatami 2009).
-Further, as subpopulations become increasingly stressed, the impact of pursuit and capture on individual health may increase.
-As a monitoring plan is designed and implemented, a component that monitors the level and effects of the research itself on polar bears must be included.
-Some Inuit consider chemical immobilization of bears unacceptable and they report the immobilization drug changes the taste of the meat and fat (Henri et al. 2010).
-Further, permanent dye applied to bears in some areas in the past to avoid recapture of the same bear in the same season rendered the hide of the bear unfit for sale.
-Permanent dyes, however, are no longer used.
+Specific concerns surround the lethal and sub-lethal effects of handling on polar bears, the number of bears being handled, and the possible effects of wearing a collar or other devices (e.g., their impacts on a bear's ability to hunt seals), disturbance by helicopters while bears are hunting or mating, and waste of polar bear meat when people decline to consume harvested bears that have been drugged before harvest (some Inuit consider chemical immobilization of bears unacceptable and they claim the immobilization drug changes the taste of the meat and fat, Henri et al. 2010).
+In some local communities, capturing any polar bear is considered inappropriate.
+Further, permanent dye used to mark polar bears in some areas, although no longer used, rendered the hide of the bear unfit for sale.
+Some people are concerned with the frequency of captures and numbers of bears caught within a population, as well as specific procedures employed when bears are captured (Inuit Tapiriit Kanatami 2009).
+Further, as individuals within some subpopulations become increasingly stressed, it has been suggested the impact of pursuit and capture on individual health may be negative.
+To date, however, negative longterm impacts of research-related handling on polar bears have not yet been confirmed (Messier 2000, Lunn et al. 2004, Rode et al. 2007).
+Regardless, we encourage including within specific monitoring plans a component that assesses the level and possible effects of the research itself on polar bears.

-Impacts of polar bear research vary depending on the method.
-Although flying at low altitude disturbs individual bears, there are no studies that document effects.
-In contrast, a study which requires surgery or multiple captures in a short period could have higher impacts including stress due to disturbance and possible negative energetic consequences.
-There is also a risk of trauma and mortality associated with handling, although this has been low in polar bear research.

-Wildlife research involving animal handling requires approval by an institutional animal care committee and adherence to best practices following techniques that minimize potential impacts (e.g., Sikes and Gannon 2011).
-Impacts of wearing a collar on the energetics and survival of an individual bear seem to be insignificant (Messier 2000), however, fully determining the impacts would be difficult and require a study specifically designed for this purpose.
+Although individual bears are disturbed by lowflying aircraft (Larsen 1986), studies have yet to document negative effects on individuals or subpopulations.
+In contrast, a study which requires surgery or multiple captures in a within a few weeks might have higher impacts, including stress due to disturbance and possible negative energetic consequences.
+There is also a risk of trauma, mortality, and effects on reproduction or survival associated with handling, although this risk has been low in polar bear research (Ramsay and Stirling 1986, Lunn et al. 2004).
+Wildlife research involving animal handling requires approval by an institutional animal care committee and adherence to best practices following techniques that minimize potential impacts (Sikes and Gannon 2011).
+Impacts of wearing a collar on the energetics and survival of an individual bear seem to be insignificant (Messier 2000); however, fully determining the impacts would be difficult and require a study specifically designed for this purpose.
 Analysis of existing data may yield additional insights.